 Social Media And Art

-Social media enables you to come across people sharing the same interest as you and your artistic skills without leaving your studio.
+Social media enables you to come across people sharing the same interests as you and your artistic skills without leaving your studio.
 People from around the world looking for the type of art you are making can be found using social media.
 Utilizing these tools, an artist can develop an audience, boosting their visibility.
 Social media’s biggest impact has been providing a platform.
 It offers small and unnoticed artists a blank canvas for them to pour their creativity into and represent themselves and their uniqueness, reaching audiences they wouldn’t have otherwise.

 Covid And Art

 The global COVID-19 pandemic everyone faced recently heavily affected the arts and creative industries due to the instigation of lockdown measures.
 Everyone got to understand the importance of art in our lives even in this global pandemic.
 Collaborating virtually and supporting one another globally is the way forward to sustain and develop stronger roots.
-In a world where there are restrictions over physical travelling, virtual collaboration will go a long way in helping people stay connected.
+In a world where there are restrictions over physical travelling, the virtual collaboration will go a long way in helping people stay connected.

 There is a festival on social media of artists celebrating their art and culture over the platform.
 Rooftop brings some major arts for you to try a hand on and become an overnight sensation.

 The most popular art today on social media is Contemporary Art.
-It consists of many styles including modern art, abstract, impressionism, surrealism, fantasy, graffiti, photorealism and many more to consider.
+It consists of many styles including modern art, abstract, impressionism, surrealism, fantasy, graffiti, photorealism, and many more to consider.
 Today’s famous mediums include painting, sculpture, mixed media, digital art and many more.

-Floral art is the most popular on Instagram surrealism, abstract and psychedelic art have also seen an increase in popularity on Instagram
+Floral art is the most popular on Instagram Surrealism, abstract, and psychedelic art have also seen an increase in popularity on Instagram

 Abstract art is set to be the most popular style this year, as it is the only style that a majority (54%) of respondents said they would use.
-The next two super most prevalent types are contemporary and modern.
+The next two most prevalent types are contemporary and modern.

 It emerged in the middle 1950s and is still among the favourites of all age groups.
 Pop art can also be seen as a reaction to expressionism at the time.

 It was started by Pablo Picasso and Georges Braque in the early 1900s.
 Cubism as a style can be described as a real expression of realism representing a new perception.
-Artists use geometry, figures and passage to create this look.
+Artists use geometry, figures, and passage to create this look.

 Social Media And Indian Art